To impact humanity, you need some special skills. Let’s dive into the 17 Elon Musk learning strategy keys and uncover what sets him apart.

 Benefits of broadening your learning scope

-- A combination of skillsets can give you a unique master skillset and perspective
+- Combine skillsets to develop a unique master skillset and perspective

-- Craft unique ideas and solutions to problems
+- Develop original ideas and solutions to problems

-Because you can know all the theory in the world.
-But what you design in the office may not be practical and transferable to the real world.
+Remember, you can learn all the theories in the world, but the designs you create in the office must be practical and transferable to the real world.